camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 * [Change Docker Environment Variables](https://github.com/camunda/docker-camunda-bpm-platform/tree/7.15#database-environment-variables)
 * [MySQL Connector/J 8.0 Migration Guide](https://dev.mysql.com/doc/connectors/en/connector-j-upgrading-to-8.0.html)

-# Changed filter criterion label in Cockpit

-On the process definition history view in the process instances tab, the filter criterion `Completed` changed to `Finished`.
-Only the wording changed – the behavior is still the same: the criterion filters for all historical process instances where the end time is not null.
-This includes regularly completed as well as internally and externally canceled process instances.

 # Adjustments in Metrics

 There are two major changes with regards to metrics: